Latest News: Plasticcraft has moved to the Rivergate Marina Complex in Murarrie!

 • Safety is a serious concern, and in addition to the PPE provided the workshop is equipped with a fume cupboard for weighing and mixing operations. .

-• MOCA: we process using MOCA when needed for ultimate physical properties and environmental resistance.
-MOCA is particularly useful for processing high performance materials in the softer hardness ranges, and for better colour fastness.
+• MOCA Curative: we can process using MOCA when needed for optimizing particular physical properties and environmental resistance.
+MOCA is useful for processing high performance materials in the softer hardness ranges (35 to 60A duro), and for better colour fastness.

 • Large objects and products in 75D hardness are processed with Ethacure.
-Ethacure can produce strength and abrasion resistance comparable to MOCA, but is more convenient to use as it doesn't require melting.
+Ethacure produces strength and abrasion resistance comparable to MOCA, but is more convenient to use as it doesn't require melting.

 Location

-Plastic Craft is now at Rivergate Marina, adjacent to the Gateway Bridge.
+Plastic Craft is conveniently located at Rivergate Marina, adjacent to the Gateway Bridge.
+We are on the street front side of the precinct.

 • Unit 15/17 Rivergate Pl Murarrie QLD 4172